badamson1/School_District_Analysis/School_District_Analysis/README.md

 # School_District_Analysis
-Using Python to analyze school district data.
+We are using Python to summarize School and District performances

 ## Overview of Project
 The purpose of this analysis is to exclude the test results of Thomas High School and to see how the district and school summaries are affected